yousufasad/qa-betting-assignment/docs/strategy_and_recommendations.md

 ### Recommendation 2 – Test Data Management

-Use controlled test data and reset mechanisms so that automated tests remain independent and repeatable.
+Use fixed test data and reset the test data before each test so that test start from a known state.

-The existing balance reset endpoint can help maintain a predictable starting state for tests.
+The existing balance reset API can be used to reset the balance and keep automated tests consistent and repeatable.

 ### Recommendation 3 – Expand API Coverage